Home link

 We work in the UK and internationally.
 We love to work in all different environments, and do not see location as a restriction on where we work.

-It depends!
 We have delivered projects from first client contact to handover in less than two years, which is quick for a highly bespoke one-off house.
 We can normally deliver a design up to and including planning consent in 6-9 months.
-To complete Technical Design and tender the building/ choose contractors typically takes 6 months.
+To complete Technical Design and tender the building/choose contractors, typically takes 6-9 months.
 The construction period is around 20-24 months.
 We produce a programme at the start of the project and continually update this throughout the process.

 We provide full architectural services from inception to completion.
-Our services are offered at three different levels; Good, Better and Best.
+Our services are offered at three different levels; Level 1, Level 2 and Level 3.
 All levels provide the same design quality and scope of work up to an including Planning Consent.
 For Technical Design our service structure offers flexibility for our clients.
-‘Good’ offers Full Technical Design, Procurement and on-site services ‘Better’ is the same as above, but we do detailed drawings and specification of kitchen and bathrooms etc. ‘Best’ offer all of the above, plus interior design, bespoke joinery design, selection of furniture, a physical model as well as photo-realistic computer generated images.
+‘Level 1’ offers Full Technical Design, Procurement and on-site services ‘Level 2’ is the same as above, but we do detailed drawings and specification of kitchen and bathrooms etc. ‘Level 3’ offers all of the above, plus interior design, bespoke joinery design, selection of furniture, a physical model as well as photo-realistic computer generated images.

 Read more